Skip to main content

 Bachelor of Arts in Psychology

-With a degree in psychology, you could also explore areas of specialization like addiction, child and adolescent development, forensic psychology, industrial organizational psychology and mental health.
-These studies could help you prepare for a variety of career paths or advanced degrees.
+In a BA in Psychology program, you could also explore areas of specialization like addiction, child and adolescent development, forensic psychology, industrial-organizational psychology and mental health.
+Whether you're looking to advance in your career or start a new one, these studies could help you prepare for a variety of career paths or advanced degrees.

 Some of the jobs available to psychology bachelor's degree holders include: